EoinDavey/Setanta-site/app/tut/game-time.md

 }}}

 You should see that "ArrowRight", "ArrowLeft", "ArrowDown" or "ArrowUp" have been printed in your console.
-We can change the code in the `key_control` action to behave differently depending on what key was pressed.
+Each key you press has a name that describes it, we can check the name of the key that was pressed in the `key_control` action to behave differently depending on what key was pressed.

+**Note that the name of the keys are in English, this is because these names don't come from _Setanta_, they come from the browser**.

 Let's add a [[new|nua]] variable called `paddle_speed` to control the [[speed|luas]] of the paddle (how far to move the paddle when the user presses an arrow key).
 I'll start with a value of 50 as I think it works well.